tomhenrich/plex/docs/faqs.md

   * This may result in buffering, since it's working to create a new video on-the-fly.
 * Your quality settings are set to something other than "Original", so Plex is converting to a lower-quality version.
 * The network connection speed is not fast enough, so Plex is transcoding to a lower-bandwidth version.

+Transcoding isn't _bad_ but obviously it's better if Plex can just play the original file without having to convert anything.